nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes pairing**<br>

-* Pairing will only be successful if there are no clashes in availability that is specified by the elderly and volunteer.
+* A warning will be given if there are clashes in availability between the volunteer and elderly when pairing.

 </div>